omizzy/nodes-and-edges/README.md

 # nodes-and-edges
-A php port of the library described in
+A php partial-port of the library described in

 https://algs4.cs.princeton.edu/40graphs/